Supersized Africa - Reverse

 - Drive from Bagani to Chobe National Park (430 km, approx 8 hrs)

 - Enter Botswana at Goma border which is also the gateway to the park

-- Take a cruise down the Chobe River - one of the best ways to enjoy the park's animals
+- Take an optional cruise down the Chobe River - one of the best ways to enjoy the park's animals

 - Enjoy an early morning game drive and get up close to the wildlife, hopefully spotting lions, buffaloes, birds and elephants

 Day 21-23 - Victoria Falls